fluiddynsci/EngSketchPad/README.txt

     vTess allows for the examination of geometry through its discrete representation.
-Like egads2cart, the acceptable geometric input is STEP, EGADS or OpenCASCADE BRep files. vTess acts like serveCSM and wvClient should be used like ESP in the discussion in Section 3.1 above.
+Like egads2cart, the acceptable geometric input is STEP, EGADS or OpenCASCADE BRep files. vTess acts like serveESP and wvClient should be used like ESP in the discussion in Section 3.1 above.

         % cd $ESP_ROOT/bin